nagilum/YouTubeUserVideosParser/readme.md

 ﻿# YouTube User Videos Parser

+A simple C# class to fetch a list of latest YouTube videos for a user.

 	var videos = YouTubeUserVideos.GetFromUser("FailArmy");

 This will give you a list of the latest videos (50 I believe) from the given user.